Josh Rojas Preview, Player Props: Mariners vs. White Sox

-The Seattle Mariners, including Josh Rojas and his .471 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+Josh Rojas and his .389 on-base percentage over his past 10 games (98 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Chicago White Sox and Michael Kopech on August 23 at 2:10 PM ET.

-He strung together three hits (going 3-for-5 with a double and an RBI) in his last game against the White Sox.
+He hit a home run while going 1-for-4 in his last game against the White Sox.

 Josh Rojas Game Info & Props vs. the White Sox